korrectional/Maldev/README.md

 # ReverseShellcode
-A basic reverse shellcode program
+A basic reverse TCP shellcode program

+# How to use
+Well you will have to generate your own shellcode cause this one will connect to my machine.

-*TODO:*
+# *TODO:*
 -*static analisys protection*
 -*sandbox protection*